Why We Limit the Strength of Our Rack Safety Strap

-Occasionally forklift drivers will break a strap, especially when they first begin implementing the Rack Safety Strap.
-Like the racks themselves, the rack safety straps and nets are not forklift proof.
-In fact, the strength of each strap is intentionally limited so that they will break before compromising the rack system itself.
+Occasionally, forklift drivers will break a strap, especially when they’re implementing products that are new to them, such as the Rack Safety Strap.
+Like the racks themselves, the rack safety and nets are not forklift-proof.
+In fact, the strength of each product is intentionally limited so that they will break before compromising the rack system itself.

 The big issue we see is that forklift drivers will coast into the bay allowing push-through protection devices to act as a forklift stop and alignment guide (otherwise known as banging).
-This is terrible for your racking, and a forklift driven this way consistently can exert multiple tons of lateral pressure on your uprights.
-Once a device is affixed to the rear, excessive banging in the rear equals excessive banging on the uprights, which could compromise the overall structure.
+This is terrible for your racking, and habitually driving a forklift this way can exert several tons of lateral pressure on your uprights — not good.
+Once a device is affixed to the rear, excessive force from the forklift to the rear of the bay equals excessive force on the uprights, which could compromise the overall structure.

-Each strap has a minimum burst strength of 2,400 lbs.
-A typical application of two to four straps increases the overall strength and spreads the forces out significantly.
-Could we build these differently?
+Could we change the way we make our straps and nets?
 Sure, we could build them so that the weakest point in the system against lateral forces is the rack itself, but do you really want that?

 As always, we’re here to answer any questions you may have about our products or dealers, provide you with a free sample, installation videos, and more!

 This information was originally published on July 28, 2016 and has since been updated.